Welcome to the showdown between the big beasts of the world of Kindle keyword software! In this article, we will delve deep into the tools which cl

 KDP Rocket Idea Research

-KDP Rocket has a much more intuitive layout than the other two keyword software mentioned in this article – you can easily click a big, bright ‘idea search’ button on its home screen.
+KDP Rocket has a much more intuitive layout than the other two keyword tools mentioned in this article – you can easily click a big, bright ‘keyword search’ button on its home screen.
 This attractive presentation is nicer than that found in KDSpy and a LOT nicer than Samurai, but what about the functionality?
 After all, a pretty package is useless if it fails to deliver core functionality.

 The absolutely killer feature which gives KDP Rocket an advantage over KD Spy and Kindle Samurai is its presentation of both Google search volume for an idea, and estimated Amazon search volume as well.
 The estimated Amazon search volume is not found anywhere else – this alone makes KDP Rocket seriously worthy of your attention.
 After all, knowing how many people are searching for a keyword on Amazon itself equals some very useful, very actionable competitive intelligence.